srawlins/creosote/README.md

 * Ubuntu 12.04 (with Ubuntu/Linaro's GCC 4.6.3 as the default C compiler)

 Creosote has also only been tested with Ruby 1.9.3.
 It should work fine on all MRI versions 1.9.x, and with MRI 1.8.7, as I have taken care to not use any Ruby 1.9 syntax.

+Theoretically, creosote should work with other Ruby VMs, such as JRuby and Rubinius.
+Problems may arise when building or using C extensions (JRuby, for example, has disabled Cext support in JRuby 1.7.x.).
+My thoughts on this: for the purposes of scientific computing, I don't think users will immediately need something like JRuby or MacRuby, as opposed to MRI.
+If a true concurrency threading model is desired, Rubinius should suffice.
+There are tools that work only in JRuby and tools that only work in MacRuby, and I don't think it is terrible for there to be tools that might only work in MRI.